Jerry185/social_network_diffusion_embeddings/README.md

 The code implements the model (no content) proposed in "Learning Social Network Embeddings for Predicting Information Diffusion - Simon Bourigault, Cedric Lagnier, Sylvain Lamprier, Ludovic Denoyer, Patrick Gallinari, Université Pierre et Marie Curie" published at WSDM 2014.
-This code is not the one that has been used in the experiments of the article and is provided as if, without using it for large set of experiments...
+This code is not the one that has been used in the experiments of the article and is provided as if.
+It has not been tested on large datasets.

-It is Torch 7 implementation of the model.
+It is a Torch 7 implementation of the model.
 The model aims at predicting diffusion cascades (typically in social networks)

 #Dependencies
-* Torch 7
+* Torch 7 : modules nn, nngraph and logroll
-* nn
-* nngraph

 # Data format